PipHoward/data-sharing-soe/_episodes/intro.md

 ---
 Today we will be exploring the principles and practicalities of [sharing research data](https://osf.io/wp4zu/).

+> ## Share data for the benefit of:
+> * The research community
+> * The research funders
+> * The public
+> * The researcher (you!)
+{: .checklist}

 > ## Presentation: Introduction to data sharing `10 min`
 > - You can view the slides here.
 {: .challenge}

+> ## What could the data be used for?
+> * **Reproducibility**: ensuring your data are consistent with the reported results.
+> * **Reanalysis/Meta-analysis**: answering different questions to the ones already asked; answering the same question analysed in a different way; contributing to a wider understanding through integration with other similar data.
+> * **Common example**: acting as a reference point to facilitate discussion and shared understandings; contributing to a body of observed facts that theories must account for; expand methodology assessment, recommendations and improvement
+> * **Teaching**: allowing learners to perform analysis on real data.
+> * **Personal backup**: preserving access across computers and institutions.
+{: .checklist}

 > ## Discussion: Why share data? `10 min`
 > - Why might you want to share data?